bryanxtong/s1p_concerts-service/README.md

 # S1P :: Concerts Service

-It supports reading configmap with Kubernetes PropertySource implementations (master branch) and another way: Spring Cloud Kubernetes Config Server(in config-server branch)
+It supports reading configmap with Kubernetes PropertySource implementations and LoadBalancer for Kubernetes(It is using spring-cloud-kubernetes-client-discovery) and not spring-cloud-kubernetes-discovery